Connect with us

 Gamma-ray burst emission.

 On the other hand, short gamma-ray bursts have pulses shorter than two seconds.
-Astronomers that most of these short bursts happen when either two neutron stars or a neutron star and a black hole merge.
+Astronomers suspect that most of these short bursts happen when either two neutron stars or a neutron star and a black hole merge.

 When a neutron star gets too close to another neutron star or a black hole, the two objects will orbit around each other, creeping closer and closer as they lose some of their energy through gravitational waves.